-The off-kilter suburb of Northbridge is one of the best places to shop for trendy goods in interesting boutique stores.
+The vibrant suburb of Northbridge is one of the best places to shop for trendy goods in interesting boutique stores.

 Northbridge is home to some of the most unique independent shops and boutiques in Perth.
 Colourful, vibrant and full of personality, they carry everything from clothing by indie designers to traveller’s trinkets.
-Here is a list of some of the best places to shop in the neighbourhood.
+We've got the hitlist of all the best places to shop in this hip neighbourhood.

 At Northside Books, there’s something for everyone no matter their age.
 The store features a huge collection of fiction and non-fiction books, spanning the topics of art, philosophy, history and travel as well as graphic novels and biographies.
 You can also purchase board games, greeting cards and journals here.
 If you need a break from reading, walk over to the nearby Chicho gelato parlour, for some creamy goodness.